Performing Arts Courses

 Public Speaking

-Description: A fun, practical course to improve your ability to communicate with others and become an effective student and leader.
+Description: Public Speaking is a fun, practical course to improve your ability to communicate with others and become an effective student and leader.

 Set Building and Design

-Description: This course exposes students to the technical and creative aspects of set designing and building.
+Description: This course exposes students to the technical and creative aspects of set design and building.
 Students design and build sets to be used in productions at Eagle Hill School.
 Using hand drawings and theater software, students create interactive 3-D computer models of theater or performance spaces where the systems usually associated with performance (lights, sound, fly bars, revolves, and trucks) are used.
 Basic carpentry and electrical skills are learned while building sets, as well as painting and color coordination for dramatic effect.
-In addition, students learn about 'dressing the set' for performances
+In addition, students learn about "dressing the set" for performances.

 Stage Combat

-Description: In Stage Combat, students learn about stage combat and how to fight safely on stage.
-The two areas they will be working on are hand-to-hand combat and single-sword combat.
+Description: In this course, students learn about stage combat and how to "fight" safely on stage.
+Students focus on two elements of stage combat: hand-to-hand combat and single-sword combat.
 Hand-to-hand combat entails falling, slaps, grabs, chokes, pushes, tackles, punches, and kicks.
 Single-sword combat is sword fighting with one sword.
-Students will learn the parts of a sword and terms of the trade.
-The class will train in the fighting techniques and will perform in front of an audience.
+Students will learn the parts of a sword and the terms of the trade.
+The class will train these techniques and will perform in front of an audience.

 Technical Theater Internship

-Description: Students manage and run the state-of-the-art theatrical lighting, sound, and rigging systems at the Cultural Center for our own plays, concerts and other functions and for visiting productions.
-Interns must be interested in technical theater and ready to be a responsible, reliable, devoted member of a team.
-Student interns participate in intensive training.
-Then, they take on responsibilities such as consulting with performing artists about their technical needs, designing and implementing lighting, sound, rigging, and set, and running the technical functions for each concert and production.
+Description: Students manage and run the state-of-the-art theatrical lighting, sound, and rigging systems at the Cultural Center for school productions as well as visiting productions.
+Interns must be interested in technical theater and ready to be responsible, reliable, devoted members of a team.
+Student interns participate in intensive training and then take on responsibilities such as consulting with performing artists about their technical needs, designing and implementing lighting, sound, rigging, and sets, and running the technical functions for each concert and production.
 Ongoing professional development helps interns hone their practice of technical arts.
-Interns work at scheduled times but must also be available as-needed.
-They earn academic credit, but more importantly, they benefit from the exciting experience, becoming expert in theatrical systems, collaborating with performing artists, and building unusually substantive resumes.
+Interns earn academic credit, and they also benefit from the exciting experience of becoming experts in theatrical systems, collaborating with performing artists, and building unusually substantive resumes.